 - Grow your own.
 Get those little fingers green from an early age to help them appreciate where food comes from whilst having fun digging in the dirt!

 - UK Household food waste was 7.1 million tonnes in 2015.
-Reduce wastage by making Meal Planners and by transforming leftovers into soups, just add water and blend.
+Reduce food wastage by making Meal Planners and by transforming leftovers into soups, just add water and blend.

 - Buy and sell used clothes, repair, and share whatever equipment a friend needs for usually only a very short stage of the baby’s life!
 It’s recommended that cot mattresses and car seats are purchased new for safety reasons but look out for formaldehyde, a toxic chemical.
 Check Environment California for advice before buying.